 Elements of an Obstruction of Justice Charge

-State codes also address the crime of obstruction of justice, but tend to focus more on acts that interfere with the day-to-day work of police.
-For example, one section of Florida's obstruction of justice code prohibits the unlawful possession of a concealed handcuff key.
-Similarly, California law makes it a crime to willfully "resist, delay or obstruct" a police officer or emergency personnel while performing their job duties.
+California law makes it a crime to willfully "resist, delay or obstruct" a police officer or emergency personnel while performing their job duties.
 The statute includes the specific acts of interfering with radio communications over a public safety radio frequency.
 The law makes it clear that simply photographing or video recording police is not a violation.

 Penalties and Sentencing

 The federal obstruction of justice code sets different sentences for different parts of the code:

 - Threatening or attempting to intimidate a juror is punishable by a fine and up to ten years in prison.
 But if the crime also involves an attempted murder or the commission of a class A or B felony against a juror, the defendant may be sentenced to up to twenty years in prison.